Emmotes/ic_spoilers/docs/baldric.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Bargaining Power** (Guess)
 > Baldric's bargaining partners are Fallbacks Champions and/or Champions with Charisma of 15 or higher.
 Baldric increases the damage of his bargaining partners by 100% for each bargaining partner in the formation, stacking multiplicatively.
->
-> Baldric's bargaining partners also include: `$baldric_bargaining_partners`.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>